brittanyrw/bittheaterv1/README.md

 # Wireframes & Graphics

 BitTheater was designed mobile-first.
-Wirefreames were created using AdobeXD and all illustrations were created using Affinity Designer.
+Wireframes were created using AdobeXD and all illustrations were created using Affinity Designer.

 ![BitTheater Wireframes](public/imgs/wireframes.png?raw=true "BitTheater Wirefreames")